Robert Shaw (footballer): Fitzroy Football Club senior coach (1991–1994)

-Adelaide Football Club senior coach (1995-1996)
+Adelaide Football Club senior coach (1995–1996)

 Shaw then replaced Graham Cornes as Adelaide Football Club senior coach, because the club wanted a new coach after a disappointing 1994 season.
 Shaw then coached Adelaide Football Club from 1995 to 1996.
 Including pre-season games Shaw coached for over 150 games and was highly regarded for his tactical ability and opposition analysis.
 However, Adelaide under Shaw finished eleventh in the 1995 season and twelve in the 1996 season.
 The 1996 season had a promising start, with four consecutive wins, but the Crows then lost 14 of the next 18 games.
 Shaw coached Adelaide to a total of 44 games with 17 wins and 27 losses.
 At the end of the 1996 season, Shaw stepped down as senior coach of Adelaide Football Club after he told the board of the club "If you want to do it now, let’s do that...I will stand down.
 I haven’t worked out for you, and my family situation is unacceptable”.

 Shaw was then replaced by Malcolm Blight as Adelaide Football Club senior coach.

 Shaw coached six seasons and 130 senior AFL games without taking a team to the finals, a record surpassed only by Alec Hall from the early 20th century.

-Post AFL senior coaching roles

-Essendon Football Club assistant coach (1999-2005)
+Essendon Football Club assistant coach (1999–2005)

 Shaw returned to be the assistant coach at Essendon Football Club from 1999 to 2005 under senior coach Kevin Sheedy, which included the club's 2000 premiership victory.
 Shaw left Essendon at the conclusion of the 2005 season.